OpenPS3/DRP3/README.md

 - [x] Show CPU and RSX temperature
 - [x] Show game title ID as large image
 - [x] Show custom PlayStation Store info
-- [ ] Show when the user is on XMB
+- [x] Show when the user is on XMB
+- [x] Enable/Disable temperature from Rich Presence
+- [x] Enable/Disable show game cover on Rich Presence
-- [ ] Detect when the program is running without a PS3 connection
+- [x] Detect when the program is running without a PS3 connection
+- [x] Config file support
-- [ ] Save PS3 IP address
+- [x] Save PS3 IP address
 - [ ] Support for PSX and PS2 games
-- [ ] Config file support

 ## Jar vs. Exe version
 To run the JAR file, open your console and execute: